Gallery-of-Kaeon/Philosophers-Stone/README.md

 lets say stone A activates a function in stone B by sending a packet to it.
 If you decide to modify what happens after the packet is sent, you can replace stone B with stone C without modifying stone A.

+### Has the Philosopher's Stone ever actually been used for anything?

+Yes!
+The other two projects on this github account make use of the Philosopher's Stone.

+The [Kaeon FUSION](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/blob/master/README.md) interpreter is built using Philosopher's Stones, and the [ACE Game Engine Model](https://github.com/Gallery-of-Kaeon/Kaeon-ACE/blob/master/Kaeon%20ACE/Game%20Engine%20Model/README.md) makes use of them as well.